VoronDesign/VoronUsers/printer_mods/Badnoob/Bad_Dragon/readme.md

 #### Materials needed
 * Spec Voron 2.4/V1.8
 * Dragon Hotend
-Print the new front STL, its a direct replacement for the stock piece.
+Print the new front and rear STLs, its a direct replacement for the stock piece.

 ### How and Why